 Dear Dad: A Letter From Your Daughter With Bipolar

 The first man who had his heart broken by me was my father.
 One day the little girl who danced to the beat of her drum was laying in a hospital bed, withering away.
 My father has always kept me safe, but there was one person he could not shield me from, and that person was me.
 Continue reading “Dear Dad: A Letter From Your Daughter With Bipolar”

 6 Stereotypes That Hurt People With Mental Illness

-Close friends are the people who we create unforgettable memories with, and who know us better than we know ourselves.
-So what do you do when your friend suddenly disappears from your life?
+Written by Hannah Blum, author of The Truth About Broken: The Unfixed Version of Self-Love Close friends are the people we create unforgettable memories with.
+They know us better than we know ourselves.
+However, what do you do when your friend suddenly disappears from your life?
 You reach out but receive no answer.
-As someone diagnosed with Bipolar II, trying to help my friends understand mental illness has always been a challenge.
-The behaviors of someone struggling with mental illness are hard to interpret by others, especially by our close friends
+As someone diagnosed with … Continue reading 10 Things Your Friend With Depression Wants You To Know